Nitin-GH/Lenovo-TB-8504X/README.md

 # Note
 **You may encounter few errors regarding ports that's happen because your android drivers for adb are not setup properly, due to multiple reasons**
-**if you not gettings fastboot device waiting errors (error 2) or sarah failed error (error 3) that most likely your port for port9008COM3 shwoing up but not connected or able to read adb drivers**
+**if you not gettings fastboot device waiting errors (error 2) or sarah failed error (error 3) that most likely your port for PORT9008COM3 showing up but not connected or able to read adb drivers**

 # **Error 1**
 **Error 1 is the main error for most of the error this should not look like this**